-So, my life in France.
-It’s not (usually) macarons and balloons, some kind of dream-fueled Dior ad.
-Take last year.
-There was a cantankerous French neighbor and an assortment of smelly cheeses.
-There was a rickety, brake-challenged bike.
+My life in France is not (usually) macarons and balloons, some kind of dream-fueled Dior ad.
+Take last year, which featured a cantankerous French neighbor and a rickety, brake-challenged bike.
 There were salads with snails; lots of blisters; dating mishaps; train woes; frustrations and joys and a strong bond of friendship forged through shared struggles.
 It’s simply real life–somewhere else–and I enjoy writing about it.

-I may be the protagonist of my own adventure, but Croissants & Conjugations, while personal, is not my diary.
-I hope to instead use my perspective to give readers a lens into new places and new experiences.
+Croissants & Conjugations, while personal, is not my diary.
+I hope to instead use my perspective to give readers a lens into new places and experiences.

 Thanks for stopping by.
 I’d love to hear from you.